 Obviously, this means that CAs are often tricked into issuing security certificates to such malicious sites.
 Let’s Encrypt, for example, being free, open and automated, is readily used to create a multitude of SSL certificates for sites illegally citing ‘PayPal’ as part of their name.

-So, while Chrome’s Safe Browsing does screen out many shady sites, it fails to recognise immediately, a malicious site if it has been issued a valid SSL certificate.
+So, while Chrome’s Safe Browsing does screen out many shady sites, it fails to recognize immediately, a malicious site if it has been issued a valid SSL certificate.
 Moreover, as WordFence explains:

 In Chrome, when you see ‘secure’ in your browser location bar, it means that the connection between your browser and the website you are connected to is encrypted. … It does not mean that the domain is ‘trusted,’ ‘safe,’ ‘not malicious,’ or anything else.